markcerqueira/markcerqueira.github.com/_posts/2016/2016-05-20-auto-deploying-this-blog.md

  + f2e99be...3aea10b master -> master (forced update)
 {% endhighlight %}

 And there are a few more benefits including **email notifications if something goes wrong** during the publishing flow and **no need to wait on a 70+ MB push** when publishing, which is great when I'm tethered or in a rush.

+This minor improvement isn't mind-blowing, but it does make my interaction with blogging more streamlined and simple.
+That's what my automating 2016 resolution is all about.
+Onwards!

+{% highlight bash %}
+git push origin source
+# We're done.
+Walk away.
+Go outside.
+Eat a banana.
+{% endhighlight %}

 [1]: http://ixti.net/software/2013/01/28/using-jekyll-plugins-on-github-pages.html
 [2]: /2016/01/01/automating-2016/